g-plane/wasm-language-tools/docs/guide/getting-started/editors.md

 {
   "languageserver": {
     "wasm-language-tools": {
-      "command": "wat_server", // or the absolute path to the binary "filetypes": ["wat"]
+      "command": "wat_server", // or the absolute path to the executable "filetypes": ["wat"]
     }
   }